What is Integrated Services Digital Network (ISDN)?

 ISDN User Network Interface Configuration

 - 12 shows the interface between the user and the network.
-Telephone service makes use of two wires for the subscriber line between the switching system and customer’s premises.
+Telephone service makes use of two wires for the subscriber line between the switching system and the customer’s premises.
 These same two wires can be ued by ISDN to receive ISDN services.

 - An NT (Network Termination) is installed at the subscriber’s home and connected to the subscriber line.

-- The Interface between the NT and the ISDN exchange (switching system) is called U interface.
+- The Interface between the NT and the ISDN exchange (switching system) is called the U interface.
 This interface has not been defined in the CCITT Recommendations because circumstances are different in each country.
 The point between the NT and the on-premises terminals is called the S or T reference point.
-The ISDN user/network interface refers to these S/T points, and is defined in the CCITT Recommendations.
+The ISDN user/network interface refers to these S/T points and is defined in the CCITT Recommendations.

 - The S/T interface uses four wires, two for sending and two for receiving.
-Since U interface uses two wires, the NT provides a two-wire/four-wire conversion function.
+Since the U interface uses two wires, the NT provides a two-wire/four-wire conversion function.

 - CCITT recommends the use of AMI (Alternative Mark Inversion) code at the S/T point.
 AMI code is a bipolar waveform.